Pack it in: Packing into Partially Filled Containers Through Contact: METHOD

 Performing contact-based trajectory optimization in simulation and executing open-loop on real robotic hardware often fails due to inaccuracies between real world contact and simulation.
 As such, it is generally necessary to perform Model Predictive Control (MPC) when executing trajectories on real robotic hardware.
 We implement our trajectory optimization formulation under a short-horizon asynchronous MPC scheme to enable the real robotic system to account for these deviations.

 Contact-based MPC on real robotic hardware generally requires two additional considerations: (i) System state estimation, so that successive optimization iterations can be performed from the current state of the system; and (ii) a low-level robotic controller that tracks the optimized trajectory, to account for the slower optimization times typically encountered during contact-based MPC.
+We chose a joint PD controller with feed forward torque as our low-level controller:

+where $\tau_a$ are the torques sent to the robot, $\tau_{ff}$ are the feed forward torques computed from MPC. $\mathbf{q}_d$ and $\mathbf{\dot{q}}_d$ are the desired joint positions and velocities from MPC, where the difference between these and the actual values are multiplied by some gain matrices $\mathbf{K}_p$, $\mathbf{K}_d$.
 An overview of the robotic control system can be seen in Fig. \ref{fig:MPC_system_diagram}.